stubma/cocos2dx-classical/README.md

 To get a bette v2, I created a cocos2dx-better project to overcome limitations of v2.
 Now I start this project to merge cocos2dx-better code to v2 branch, and more.

-I only care iOS/Android platform, so other platform code will be deleted.
+I only care about iOS/Android platform so other platform implementation will be deleted.
 Are you same with me?
 If so, take a look at this project.

 目标
 ===